daisy-univpm/Multichain-Analysis/README.md

 # Multichain-Analysis
-This GitHub repository contains several folders and notebooks related to the analysis of cryptocurrency swaps.
+This GitHub repository contains several folders and notebooks related to the analysis of cryptocurrency multi-blockchain swaps.
 Below is a brief description of each of the folders and their contents.

 ## Folders